Coffee-93/Coffee-93/README.md

 ⚕️ My background is in public health, medicine and sociology.
 Ask me about it some time!

+🏥 Currently working as a Data Scientist Intern @ [HealthStream](https://www.healthstream.com/) on the AI & Data Outcomes Team.

 <br>

 **What do I like?**